Archive for March, 2006

 Action movies usually have a bad press, due to the dreadful quality (it´s true) of some of these products.
 Many of them attempt on the audience’s intelligence: We are fed up of watching bad guys killing lots of people with great precision, only to become true idiots when it´s about killing the hero.
 “The Bourne Supremacy” fortunately respects our capacity of thinking.

-When Greengrass was hired to take up again the character of CIA agent Jason Bourne, after the great reception obtained by “The Bourne Identity”, he found himself with some questions to Read the rest of this article »
+When Greengrass was hired to take up again the character of CIA agent Jason Bourne, after the great reception obtained by “The Bourne Identity”, he found himself with some questions to Continue reading The Greengrass Supremacy

 The Orilamp